maabed/karak-dashboard-docs/source/index.html.md

 ### Getting started

-In Blue dashboard we decided to use a node application by using <a href="https://www.npmjs.com/">npm</a>.
+In Karak dashboard we decided to use a node application by using <a href="https://www.npmjs.com/">npm</a>.
 When creating a node application you will need a file called package.json to manage local npm packages.'

 > package.json file